-The effective tax rate for the three months ended May 31, 2016 was a benefit of (18.5)%, compared to a provision of 62.9% in the comparable prior period.
-At May 31, 2016, the Company had an uncertain tax position liability of \$5,092, including interest and penalties.
-The unrecognized tax benefits include amounts related to various U.S federal, state and local and foreign tax issues.
+At November 30, 2016, the Company had an uncertain tax position liability of \$5,043, including interest and penalties.
+The unrecognized tax benefits include amounts related to various U.S. federal, state and local and foreign tax issues.
+The Company believes it is reasonably possible that a decrease in unrecognized tax benefits may be necessary within the coming year as a result of the expected resolution of various income tax examinations.